trabbel/mu_interface/README.md

 This is the planned structure for the WatchPlant data collection setup.
 The scripts in the folder Edge_Device will run on one RPi to collect data, the scripts in the folder Sensor will run on RPis connected to a Cybres MU. *Utilities* are required by all RPis.
 On both the Edge Device and Sensor is one *main.py* file.
 They are the starting point and the only files that must be executed.

 ## Needed software
 To run the scripts, a python 3 installation is needed.
-Also pip install the following packages:
+It is recommended to use a virtual environment (for example `venv`).
+You need to install the following packages:
 ```bash
 pip3 install pyserial numpy zmq pyyaml
 ```